freitasgouvea/brownie-strategy-mix/README.md

 !!!
 UNDER DEVELOPMENT !!!!

-Yearn Strategy Smart Contract for interact with Yearn Vaults with Truffle suite and tests.
+Yearn Strategy Smart Contract for interact with Yearn Vaults using NodeJs and Truffle.

 This project was forked from https://github.com/yearn/brownie-strategy-mix (brownie-python)

 ## What's new?

-Now you can run and deploy your yearn strategy with Truffle and NodeJs.
+Now you can run, edit and deploy your yearn strategy with Truffle and NodeJs.

 ### Requeriments to run this repositorie with Truffle